-- If data needs to be deleted from the hard drive (i.e. for computer replacement or upgrade, to free up hard drive space, etc.) backup all of the data on the hard drive in duplicated using one of more disks. - Verify that the data can be retrieved from the disk(s) before actually deleting the data.
+• If data needs to be deleted from the hard drive (i.e. for computer replacement or upgrade, to free up hard drive space, etc.) backup all of the data on the hard drive in duplicate using one or more disks.

-- To verify that the data was backed up properly, open any file on the disk by using the appropriate computer software program such as Qtegra. - After verifying that all backups are operational, delete the original data from the hard drive.
+- Verify that backup CD-R disks operate correctly before deleting any data from the hard drive.
+To verify that the data was backed up properly, open any file on the disk by using the appropriate computer software program such as Qtegra. - After verifying that all backups are operational, delete the original data from the hard drive. - Keep one copy of the CD-R disk in a building other than the laboratory (in case of fire).
+Keep the other near the ICP-MS laboratory.